 Getting Started with debt consolidation

-You have seen some examples as to why you should now you need to figure out how to get started with getting a personal loan and consolidating debt.
+You have seen some examples as to why you should, so now you need to figure out how to get started with getting a personal loan and consolidating debt.
 The following provides some steps you need to take to get started with finding a personal loan that works for you.

 Step 1: Determine how much you need: